TABLE OF CONTENTS

 Safety protocols put in place regarding care include, but are not limited to:

 - All individuals entering Henry County Medical Center facilities, including partners and providers, will continue to be screened for COVID-19 symptoms including temperature checks daily.

 - All individuals entering Henry County Medical Center will be asked to wear a mask.
 Patients and visitors are asked to bring their own masks.
-If they do not have one available, one will be provided based on supplies available at the hospital, Surgery Center, and Diagnostic Center.

 - Six-foot social distances will continue in public areas such as waiting rooms.

 - Extra cleaning and disinfection of high-touch, public surface areas will continue.